Babinci/Markdown_Documentations/supabase_general_docs/README.md

 - [Organization SSO](sso.md) - Enable and manage Single Sign-On (SAML 2.0) for your Supabase organization.
 - [Storage Image Transformations](storage-image-transformations.md) - Understanding billing, quotas, and optimizing usage for image transformation features.
 - [Storage Size](storage-size.md) - Managing and understanding billing for storage size usage with quota information and usage monitoring.
+- [Understanding Egress](all-about-supabase-egress-a_Sg_e.md) - Comprehensive guide explaining what egress is, what contributes to it, and how to reduce egress usage.
+- [Your Monthly Invoice](your-monthly-invoice.md) - Detailed explanation of billing cycles, invoice components, and how to interpret your Supabase invoice.

 ## Local Development